palantir/foundry-platform-python/README.md

 ```

-Want to learn more about this Foundry SDK library?
+Want to learn more about this Gotham SDK library?
 Review the following sections.

 ↳ [Error handling](#errors): Learn more about HTTP & data validation error handling
 ↳ [Pagination](#pagination): Learn how to work with paginated endpoints in the SDK